 Adolescence is a truly special time period in everyone’s lives.
-It is a transition from a child to adult which is full of rapid changes in physical, cognitive, and emotional development.
-Sleep is essential for growth and development, and therefore sleep is key for the well-being of teenagers.
-Unfortunately, many teens do not get enough sleep, and many struggle to fall asleep quickly, we often hear parents complaining that “my teenager can’t sleep”.
+It is a transition from a child to an adult, full of rapid changes in physical, cognitive, and emotional development.
+Sleep is essential for growth and development, and, therefore, sleep is key for the well-being of teenagers.
+Unfortunately, many teens do not get enough sleep, and many struggle to fall asleep quickly; we often hear parents complaining that “my teenager can’t sleep.”

 Why is sleep particularly important for teens?

-During sleep, all the damage done to our body during the daytime is repaired.
-Muscles and bones and all other physiological systems, such as cardiovascular and immune, are restored, energy stores are refilled, which leads to improved physical health.
+During sleep, the damage done to our body during the daytime is repaired.
+Muscles, bones, and all other physiological systems, such as cardiovascular and immune, are restored, and energy stores are refilled, which leads to improved physical health.

-Adequate sleep is also crucial for optimal brain functioning, which is important for memory and learning, activities that hold such a big part in every teenagers’ lives.
-Especially important for teens, good quality sleep also balances out hormones.
+Adequate sleep is also crucial for optimal brain functioning, which is important for memory and learning, activities that hold such a big part in every teenager’s life.
+Especially important for teens, good quality sleep also plays a role in balancing hormones.

 Additionally, sufficient sleep can improve mood, increase focus and concentration, and reduce stress levels.
 All of these are critical for teens who are navigating the challenges of adolescence.